DalgoT4D/dalgo_docs/docs/intro.md

 This ensures that you spend no time on repetitive manual data crunching and can direct your efforts towards the use of data to monitor and evaluate your impact.
 Learning, iterating and communicating your impact internally and externally.

-Visit [dalgo.in](dalgo.in) to learn more about the product and pricing, or contact us at support@dalgo.in
+Visit [dalgo.in](https://dalgo.in/) to learn more about the product and pricing, or contact us at support@dalgo.in

 Our team is always available to provide you with support via Discord.
 [Join our server](https://discord.gg/C7BKvYPufp) and chat with us on Dalgo Support.

 ## Platform Overview
-[dashboard.dalgo.in](dashboard.dalgo.in) is the interface for your M&E team, data analysts/engineers, or IT team.
+[dashboard.dalgo.in](https://dashboard.dalgo.in/) is the interface for your M&E team, data analysts/engineers, or IT team.
-It enables you to setup and monitor your automated data pipelines through the following sections:
+It enables you to set up and monitor your automated data pipelines through the following sections:

-1. **Ingest:** Setup your data warehouse>Connect to your sources of data>Connect your sources to your data warehouse.
+1. **Ingest:** Set up your data warehouse>Connect to your sources of data>Connect your sources to your data warehouse.
 2. **Transform:** Connect to your DBT repository which contains the SQL code for your data transformation (cleaning/merging/computation).
 3. **Orchestrate:** Schedule your data ingestion and/or transformation.
 4. **Pipeline Overview:** Monitor the health of your pipeline with a view of all your past runs.